Important Information

 Important Information About Fund Disbursement

 Preference will be given to original proposals that address topics identified below, however, all proposals will be considered based on their merits.
-Each question or topic is followed by the corresponding OSMP Master Plan strategy listed on page 21 to 31 in this executive summary PDF.
-The topics below are also available in this printable Priority Research Topics Word doc.
+Questions sponsored by OSMP are followed by the corresponding OSMP Master Plan strategy listed on page 21 to 31 in this executive summary (PDF).

 Agricultural Land and Soil Restoration